seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Like a fine bragging youth, and tell quaint lies,
 How honourable ladies sought my love,
 Which I denying, they fell sick and died;
-I could not do withal; then I’ll repent,
+I could not do withal; then I'll repent,
 And wish for all that, that I had not killed them;
-And twenty of these puny lies I’ll tell,
+And twenty of these puny lies I'll tell,
 That men shall swear I have discontinued school
 Above a twelvemonth.
 I have within my mind
 A thousand raw tricks of these bragging Jacks,